chikobillo/realtime-quran-recitation-checker/README.md

 The application fetches Quranic verses from the Quran API with the following capabilities:
 - Fetch specific surah (chapter)
 - Fetch specific verse ranges using offset and limit parameters
-- Properly handle and display Arabic text with diacritical marks
+- Display Arabic text

-#### 2. Audio Recording

-The app uses the browser's MediaRecorder API to:
-- Record user recitations
-- Process audio in chunks for real-time feedback

-#### 3. Arabic Text Processing
+#### 2. Arabic Text Processing

 Special care is taken to properly display Arabic text:
 - Uses specialized Arabic fonts (Amiri, Scheherazade New, Noto Naskh Arabic)
 - Implements text normalization to handle special Unicode characters
 - Preserves essential diacritical marks for proper Quranic recitation

-#### 4. Transcription
+#### 3. Transcription

 The transcription is handled by the browser's Web Speech API, which:
 - Converts audio to text in real-time
-- Provides interim results for immediate feedback
+- Provides feedback while speaking
 - Handles partial and final transcriptions

-#### 5. Word Matching
+#### 4. Word Matching

-The application matches words from the expected verse with the transcribed text using a simple Levenshtein distance algorithm to calculate similarity.
-This provides a basic measure of accuracy.
+The application splits the expected verse into individual words using Arabic-specific text recognition (matching Unicode character ranges \u0600-\u06FF), then compares each word against the transcribed text.
+Apply Levenshtein distance algorithm with Arabic character normalization, to evaluates similarity at the word level rather than the entire verse.

-#### 6. Progress Tracking
+#### 5. Progress Tracking

 The application tracks the progress of the recitation by:
 - Displaying the current verse and percentage completed